bzminer/bzminer/README.md

     "enable_intel": true, // whether to mine with intel cards or not

-    "disable_cpu_metrics ": false, // Disable cpu metrics. cpu metrics can have a small overhead, also if crashing early try setting this to true. default is false
+    "disable_cpu_metrics ": true, // Disable cpu metrics. cpu metrics can have a small overhead, also if crashing early try setting this to true. default is true

     "disable_opencl ": false, // do not load OpenCL.
 Useful for some rigs that are having AMD driver issues